 THIS SERIES brings together leading scholars to present the first comprehensive collection of primary-source materials, in English translation, on the structures, history, arts, and culture of this major world city.

-THESE VOLUMES will be ideal for the scholar, student, and traveler as an introduction to - and an important milestone for - the current state of knowledge on the city of Naples and its environs.
+THESE VOLUMES are ideal for the scholar, student, and traveler as an introduction to — and an important milestone for — the current state of knowledge on the city of Naples and its environs.
 The series includes:

 by Ronald G. Musto